 The sculptures or idols in temples are made of granite (if it is mula vigraham) & the Utsava murthis are made of bronze & panchaloha.
 Apart from these, there are the huge Iyyanar statues & horses which still exist in South Indian villages.

 Terracota (clay figurines) is an art in which various techniques are folowed by artisans in different parts of India.
-Sculptures are also made in various other metals such as brass, copper, white metal, glass, papier-mache, etc.,
+Sculptures are also made in various other metals such as brass, copper, white metal, glass, papier-mache, etc.

 Rock-cut architecture